 Side Effects of Using Marijuana/Weed/THC

-Some of the well-known side effects of chronic, marijuana use include:
+Some of the well-known marijuana side effects of chronic, cannabis use include:

 - Can stunt brain development in users until around the age of 25, when the brain reaches maturity

 - Reduces thinking, learning and memory functions that can be permanent

 - Ongoing chronic use, one study suggests, results on average in an eight point IQ loss between the ages of 13 and 38

 - Can cause breathing problems, which lead to an increased risk of regular lung infections or lung related illnesses

 - Raises the heart rate, which can increase the likelihood of heart attack, especially among older users or those with existing heart problems

 - Pregnant women that smoke weed risk causing both brain and behavioral issues in their child